-In 2010 Dr. Kavarana joined the Division of Cardiothoracic surgery at the Medical University of South Carolina, Charleston as a pediatric and congenital heart surgeon alongside Dr. Scott Bradley.
-Working closely with the Division of Pediatric Cardiology they have produced outcomes equal to or better than the best centers in the world.
-The Children’s Heart Center of South Carolina at MUSC is the only one in the state and performs approximately 400 cardiac surgical cases a year.
+In 2010, Dr. Kavarana joined the division of cardiothoracic surgery at the Medical University of South Carolina, Charleston as a pediatric and congenital heart surgeon alongside Dr. Scott Bradley.
+Working closely with the division of pediatric cardiology, they have produced outcomes equal to or better than the best centers in the world.

 Dr. Kavarana’s clinical interests include neonatal and infant heart surgery, adult congenital heart surgery, heart and lung transplant and mechanical circulatory support.

 Dr. Kavarana is a member of the Society of Thoracic Surgeons, Southern Thoracic Surgical Association, the American Heart Association and a fellow of the American College of Surgeons.
 He is the author of multiple peer reviewed journal articles and book chapters.
 His research interests include the development of models of congenital heart disease and the field of pediatric mechanical support.<.p>